PellelNitram/xournalpp_htr/docs/index.md

 Follow the above installation procedure and replace the step `pip install -r requirements.txt` by both `pip install -r requirements.txt` and `pip install -r requirements_training.txt` to install both the inference and training dependencies.

-## Code quality

-We try to keep up code quality as high as practically possible.
-For that reason, the following steps are implemented:

-- Testing.
-Xournal++ HTR uses `pytest` for implementing unit, regression and integration tests.
-- Linting.
-Xournal++ HTR uses `ruff` for linting and code best practises. `ruff` is implemented as git pre-commit hook.
-Since `ruff` as pre-commit hook is configured externally with `pyproject.toml`, you can use the same settings in your IDE if you wish to speed up the process.
-- Formatting.
-Xournal++ HTR uses `ruff-format` for consistent code formatting. `ruff-format` is implemented as git pre-commit hook.
-Since `ruff-format` as pre-commit hook is configured externally with `pyproject.toml`, you can use the same settings in your IDE if you wish to speed up the process.

 ## Cite

 If you are using Xournal++ HTR for your research, I'd appreciate if you could cite it.
 Use: